brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 purpose programming.
 Dependent types in languages like Idris, and perhaps even Scala in the future, may offer lighter-weight and more practical alternatives that still dramatically increase the power of the type system in catching errors.
-Of course, no dependent type system can catch all errors due to to ineherent limitations from the halting problem, but if done well, dependent types may be the next big leap for static type systems.
+Of course, no dependent type system can catch all errors due to inherent limitations from the halting problem, but if done well, dependent types may be the next big leap for static type systems.

 ## Concatenative languages